 Lastly, we close by also recognizing that our single-country, single election data approach may not necessarily generalizable to other contexts.
 Yet, we have observed fairly similar results as to other studies concerning online (Himelboim, 2008; 2011) and offline political discussions (Song, 2015) from considerably a different geographical and electoral context, while a recent controlled experiment also suggests similar empirical patterns (e.g., Pietryka, 2016).
 While the generalizability of our findings critically dependent upon future replications, we see little reason to expect that basic underlying mechanisms identified in this study would not be equally applicable across different time and context.

 In this study, we began by highlighting that online settings do not necessarily create more polarized exposure patterns, but different motivational principles – consistency vs. understanding – can play a distinctive role in structuring one’s message exposure patterns.
 Consistent with previous evidence (Bakshy et al., 2015; Garrett & Stroud, 2014; Messing & Westwood, 2014), in online settings individuals do not appear consciously organizing their patterns of everyday political interactions solely based on overt partisan considerations.
-Our analysis also highlights that endogenous structures of a online discussion network can have a powerful potential for “accidental exposure” across lines of political differences, echoing recent evidence suggested by Lazer et al. (2010) or by Song (2015).
+Our analysis also highlights that endogenous structures of an online discussion network can have a powerful potential for “accidental exposure” across lines of political differences, echoing recent evidence suggested by Lazer et al. (2010) or by Song (2015).
 While the possibility of individuals being isolated from exposure to different perspectives is still probable online, it seems that it is not an unavoidable consequence of individual’s conscious choices.

 Reference